 3.1 Title: Provide title of the manuscript both in Thai and in English.

 3.2 Abstract: For original article and short communication, provide a structured abstract of no more than 250 words, using the heading of objectives, methods, results, and conclusions.
 For case report, review article, and miscellany; provide a non-structured abstract of no more than 150 words.
 The abstract must be submitted in both Thai and English.

-3.3 Key words: Provide up to six Thai and English key words under Thai and English abstracts, respectively.
+3.3 Key words: Provide up to six key words that reflect the content of the manuscript.
 This will facilitate it being found through internet searches.
 Key words should be given beneath the abstract.